buddhist-uni/buddhist-uni.github.io/_courses/pali-primer.md

   - pali-new-course
   - imagery
 next_course_descs:
-  - "Continue learning the Pāli Language with Bhikkhu Bodhi, in this follow up course."
+  - "Continue learning the Pāli Language with Bhikkhu Bodhi, in this follow-up course."
-  - "After studying the grammar of Pāli, learn the vocab in this course exploring two dozen important Pāli terms."
+  - "After studying the grammar of Pāli, learn the vocabulary in this course exploring two dozen important Pāli terms."
 ---

 ## What is the Pāli Language?

 The Pāli Language is the simplified form of Sanskrit that Theravāda Buddhism uses as its liturgical language.
-It is the only Indic language to preserve a large corpus of Early Buddhist Texts, so studying Pāli (and the Suttas preserved in it) brings us as close as possible to how the historic Buddha taught.
+It is the only Indic language to preserve a large corpus of Early Buddhist Texts, so studying Pāli (and the Suttas preserved in it) brings us as close as possible to how the historical Buddha taught.

 Pāli is not a tonal language and (like Sanskrit) is inflected, meaning that the nouns change suffixes depending on their role in the sentence.
 This course will introduce those various roles (called "cases") and give a lot of practice deciphering them.